 Provide as much detail as you can.
 The more lenders know about you and your business, the better they can assess your situation and determine whether you qualify for the loan you want.

-If you’re in a rut with your application, a SCORE small-business mentor might be able to help.
+If you’re in a rut with your loan application, a SCORE small-business mentor may be able to help.
 SCORE is a nonprofit association supported by the SBA that’s a network of volunteer business mentors.